ethanrwilson1998/expressive-shapes/README.md

 # Homework Statement:

 Tell a story using three distinct shapes: rectangles, ellipses, and triangles.
+The shapes involved in the story should appear affective, and exhibit emotions.
 Using the characteristics (size, color, shape) and actions of the objects, convey a story.
 For example, large circles could be programmed to chase after smaller squares, conveying that the squares are afraid and running away.